Flight-Free-UK/flight_free_uk_website/source/posts/individual-action-vs-system-change.html.markdown

 But we can also get it through the actions and choices we take as individuals.
 Politics is driven by, among other things, policies popular with voters.
 If voters show that they want climate-friendly travel, politicians are more likely to put measures in place to support it.

 Similarly, industry looks at our buying habits to see where gaps exist in the market.
-As more people choose not to fly, industry responds, with the [UK’s first flight-free travel platform](https://www.byway.travel/) launching in 2020, and an increasing number of train routes opening across Europe.
+As more people choose not to fly, industry responds, with the [UK’s first flight-free travel platform](https://www.byway.travel/) launching in 2020, and an increasing number of train routes opening across Europe in recent years.

 These systemic changes come as a result of individuals (in some cases, many individuals) making individual choices.
 As consumers and voters, we hold a huge amount of power.